Updated: May 20, 2022

 4. You cannot just copy how other people invest.

 Investing is a personal task.
 People invest for different reasons.
-My financial goals are not the same as yours, which means you cannot just invest where I invest.
+My financial goals are not the same as yours, which means you cannot just invest where you invest.

 The best investment for you depends not only on your goals, but also on your financial capabilities, your risk tolerance, and your investment personality, among other things.